pocketsvg/PocketSVG/README.md

 # PocketSVG
 A library that converts Scalable Vector Graphics (SVG) data into CAShapeLayers and UIBezierCurves.
 This makes it easy to create vector-based paths and shapes in your apps.

-This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/).
+This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/) and Dominic Mortlock.

 Feedback, improvements, and pull requests are welcome.
 Please get in touch if you can help improve the code.

-## Instructions
+## Usage
 1. Draw your bezier path in a vector graphics editor such as Illustrator, Inkscape, [Sketch](http://www.bohemiancoding.com/sketch/), etc.
 1. Save as an SVG
 1. Drag and drop it into your Xcode project